AkshayDevkate/gitcommand/README.md

 git commit -m "Now you are commit the code" git push
 ```
-When you run git push command you might get an error like
+:exclamation: When you run git push command you might get an error like
 ```
 fatal: The current branch branchOneTest has no upstream branch.
 To push the current branch and set the remote as upstream, use